alhuissi/beatup/README.md

 Marketplace of beats and songs for beatmakers and producers.
 It automates payments and redistribution using payku.cl.

+The application is still in development.
+It needs finishing and polishing the API communication with the marketplace and payment service provider (Payku) and heavy refactoring.

 ## Project setup
 ```